priyanshigarg24/face-recognition/README.md

 #                          FACE RECOGNITION ATTENDANCE SYSTEM

-##ABOUT THE PROJECT
+## ABOUT THE PROJECT
 It is a Desktop Application for:
--Tracking the attendance of a student using Face recognition -Keeping a record of the attendance of a student -Storing the details of the student and displaying the details by recognizing the face
+- Tracking the attendance of a student using Face recognition
+- Keeping a record of the attendance of a student
+- Storing the details of the student and displaying the details by recognizing the face

-###compatible platform
+ ### compatible platform
--Laptops
--Desktops
+- Laptops
+- Desktops

-###Built with
+### Built with
--BACK-END: mysql
+- BACK-END: mysql
--USER INTERFACE- python(tkkinter library)
+- USER INTERFACE- python(tkkinter library)

-##GETTING STARTED
+## GETTING STARTED
 To install and run the project on your local system, following are the requirements:

-###PIP INSTALL THE LIBRARIES:
+### PIP INSTALL THE LIBRARIES:
--opencv-contrib-python==4.5.5.64
--opencv-python==4.5.5.64
--mysql-connector-python==8.0.29
--numpy==1.22.4
--Pillow==9.1.1
+- opencv-contrib-python==4.5.5.64
+- opencv-python==4.5.5.64
+- mysql-connector-python==8.0.29
+- numpy==1.22.4
+- Pillow==9.1.1

-###Connecting to Back-end
+### Connecting to Back-end
--mysql should be installed on your system and make a database "face_recognition" on mysql (I have used MYSQL Workbench for making the database) I have  username and password for mysql as "root" so change it accordingly in all the python files.
+- mysql should be installed on your system and make a database "face_recognition" on mysql (I have used MYSQL Workbench for making the database) I have  username and password for mysql as "root" so change it accordingly in all the python files.

 >create database face_recognition;

--create a table student
+- create a table student
 >CREATE TABLE `student` (
   `ID` int NOT NULL,
   `Name` varchar(45) DEFAULT NULL,